 Scientists however believe there are natural explanations to the mysteries of the triangle.
 Compasses reportedly go wild within the triangle for a very natural reason related to the Earth's magnetic field which is called 'The Magnetic Effect'.

 First, the "Devil's Triangle" is one of the two places on earth that a magnetic compass does point towards true north.
 Normally it points toward magnetic north.
 The difference between the two is known as compass variation.
 The amount of variation changes by as much as 20 degrees as one circumnavigates the earth.
 If this compass variation or error is not compensated for, a navigator could find himself far off course and in deep trouble.

 US Coast Guard

 It is suspected that vessels could be easily lost at sea if not navigated by someone who knows what they are doing.
 This seems to be in line with the strange compass readings Christopher Columbus reported in his logs.
 The US Navy also reports that the number of incidents is normal for such a busy stretch of sea and that hundreds of vessels pass through each day without any problems.
-Rogue waves have also been captured on satellite in the area measuring over 30 meters.
+Rogue waves have also been captured on satellites in the area measuring over 30 meters.
 Given the depths and terrain of the sea, they feel this sort of event would make it impossible to find remains.
 While the more famous cases are well documented, certain details in some were left out such as large storms reported in the area at the same time.
 A lot of the other cases seem to be fictional and written for books or speculated in documentaries as with a lot of fact-checking it was found that some cases were not historically recorded at all.
-Perhaps the legend of the triangle became its own sort of monster.
+Perhaps the legend of the triangle became its own sort of monster made from myth.